 Q: What do we do with our kitchen trash?

-A: *House Hold Trash: For our 2019 Summer season we will be offering a trash pick-up service twice a week, typically Monday and Friday.
+A: *Household Trash: IPR offers a free trash pick-up service for our guests.
+No more wasting time with taking your trash to the local landfill.
+Homes are serviced twice a week, typically Monday/Thursday or Tuesday/Friday depending on the area.
 Each property will have their own bear proof trash container.
 Guests will be responsible for making sure their trash has been emptied from the home into the container(s) before their departure.
-PLEASE NO LOOSE TRASH – We will provide garbage bags so there is no loose trash allowed.
+PLEASE NO LOOSE TRASH – We provide garbage bags so there is no loose trash allowed.
 If the containers are too full before pick-up please contact our office immediately.
 208-558-9675.
 Wildlife love trash and we do NOT want trash scattered around the property.
 If you need to visit our county landfill, hours and directions are listed below.
 There is a $3 minimum and you will be weighed going in and coming out.
 If you are bringing in recyclable items they will not charge you.

 *Island Park Landfill: hours.
 8am to 4:30pm ~May 15 thru Labor Day closed Wednesday & Thursday. ~ After Labor Day to May 1st closed on Sunday & Monday.
 The dump is 1 block West off Highway 20 on Yale/Kilgore Rd.
 Look for Elk Creek Gas Station (Phillips 66).
 Approx. mile marker 389 traveling North or mile marker 390 traveling South on Highway 20.

 Q: Do you have a list of area activities, attractions shopping, etc?

 A: Yes — At the top of this page you will see Things to Do! in the “Navigation Bar” of this website.
 Click here for info!

 Navigation bar above: Look at all of the drop down menus for awesome information!

 Q: Do we need to meet anyone from Island Park Reservations to get into the cabin?